null Skip to Content

 How Far Apart Should Ceiling Beams Be?

-Ceiling beam spacing is all about personal preference, but there are some suggestions for how to best space your beams to achieve your desired look:
+Ceiling beam spacing is all about personal preference, but there are some popular design constants that can help you achieve your desired look:

 • Ceiling beams are typically spaced between two feet and eight feet apart.